Skip to Content

 Quartz Aggregate: A quartz aggregate, which lasts longer than marcite, is made out of plaster combined with minute bits of quartz, stones, glass beads, and other materials.
 Many clients choose this since it is more durable and stain-resistant and provides a beautiful aesthetic via bespoke mixing possibilities.

-Outdoor area with gunite pool, lounge chairs, and treesThe cost of gunite and fiberglass, including labor, may reach $6,500.
-Resurfacing may need to rebuild the pool surface and foundation entirely, depending on what you already have.
+The cost of gunite and fiberglass, including labor, may reach $6,500.
+Resurfacing may be needed to rebuild the pool’s surface and foundation entirely, depending on what you already have.

-Gunite Pool Maintenance
+Gunite Maintenance

-Outdoor area with gunite pool, lounge chairs, hedge plants, and deckGunite pools may be expensive to maintain in the long run.
+Gunite pools may be expensive to maintain in the long run.
 Over ten years, we have seen gunite and shotcrete pools cost over $2,700 per year.
 This 10-year maintenance cost of $27,000 includes more chemicals and energy than comparable-sized fiberglass or vinyl liner pools.

 Gunite and shotcrete pools, unlike fiberglass or vinyl types of liner pools, will ultimately exhibit indications of wear.
 You will need to refinish your pool’s surface to keep the smooth and appealing look, which involves applying a new coat.
-On the other hand, unlike vinyl or fiberglass pool rivals, your gunite pool will never lose its form.
+On the other hand, unlike vinyl or fiberglass rivals, your gunite material will never lose its form.

 See more related content in our article about the different swimming pool sizes on this page.